 - You need root with detailed mount/permission controls

-- You're primarily on one phone
+- You're primarily on one phone and want a polished single-device experience

 Use AnExplorer if: